-Start Here: How to Promote Your Creative Work
+How to Promote Your Creative Work

 First, you need to understand that there is no magic formula that works across the board for everyone.
 But, there are some tried and true tools and strategies that will help you move in the right direction, and, more importantly, figure out how to do it in a way that feels good, and that puts you in touch with the very people you seek.
 Let’s review the basics.

-Build your ‘Platform’
+Build your Platform

 I can hear you thinking “What does that even mean?”
 The essence of building your platform is the notion of putting yourself and your work out there, consistently, over time, making new professional relationships, and nurturing them, so that, ultimately, your work will begin to attract exactly the kind of audience you are interested in building long-term relationships with -- whether you are focused on attracting buyers, curators, art galleries, etc. A ‘platform’ can, of course, refer to your qualifications or experience, but it’s much more than that.
 It’s not about your website, or your social media presence, but it does include those things.
 The idea is more in line with building your reputation or your personal brand, which is closely tied to your body of work, but it does not rely exclusively on the work itself.
 It means showing up in the world (putting yourself ‘out there’) as well as sharing your work consistently, on and offline, over time, so that you generate interest in your creative work and attract a following.
 This, in turn, will generate even more visibility and professional opportunities.
-It does not require asking for (or demanding) the attention of others -- it is all about attracting the right people to your doorstep, which is very different.
+It does not require asking for attention -- it is all about attracting the right people to your doorstep, which is very different.
 Feels better already, right?

 Invest in a Website